 PENNSYLVANIA Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 RHODE ISLAND Statute(s), regulation(s), and initial effective date(s) Rhode Island Department of Health notice (eff.
 April 10, 2017).
-Substantive amendment(s) to statewide law(s) Is kratom or its related substances controlled?
+11 Substantive amendment(s) to statewide law(s) Is kratom or its related substances controlled?
 Yes.
 Kratom-related substances added to the list of Schedule I controlled substances.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by Rhode Island law on Schedule I controlled substances.
 Product label requirements None.
 Penalties for violations The penalties placed by Rhode Island law on Schedule I controlled substances.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
+See Pending State Legislation.

+11 Rhode Island Dept. of Health, Notice of Designation of Controlled Substance (May 31, 2017), https://docs.wixstatic.com/ugd/9ba5da_9836aee2b9f04a30b55fe480fe3c6ff4.pdf.

+SOUTH CAROLINA Statute(s), regulation(s), and initial effective date(s) None.
+Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

-&lt;sup>34 Rhode Island Dept. of Health, Notice of Designation of Controlled Substance (May 31, 2017), https://docs.wixstatic.com/ugd/9ba5da\9836aee2b9f04a30b55fe480fe3c6ff4.pdf.

-SOUTH CAROLINA

-Statute(s), regulation(s), and initial effective date(s) None.

-Substantive amendment(s) to statewide law(s) N/A

-Is kratom or its related substances controlled?
-N/A

-Defined term(s) N/A

-Limitations on N/A

-possession, distribution,

-sale, or manufacture

-Product label N/A

-requirements

-Penalties for violations N/A

-Other statewide N/A

-provisions of note

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

-Recently proposed Yes.
-See Pending State Legislation.

-legislation

 SOUTH DAKOTA Statute(s), regulation(s), and initial effective date(s) S.D.
-Codified Laws § 34-20B-115 (West 2023) (eff.
+Codified Laws § 34-20B-115 (West 2024) (eff.
 July 1, 2021).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom" means a substance containing 7-hydroxymitragynine, mitragynine, or mitragynine pseudoindoxyl.
 Limitations on possession, distribution, sale, or manufacture The following actions are unlawful: Knowingly selling or distributing kratom to a person under the age of 21; Purchasing, attempting to purchase, the receipt or attempt to receive, the possession, or the consumption of kratom by a person under the age of 21; and Purchasing kratom on behalf of, or to give kratom to, any person under the age of 21, unless the purchaser is a parent or guardian of the person under the age of 21.
 Product label requirements None.
 Penalties for violations Each of the violations is a Class 2 misdemeanor.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation None.